 As regulations on the production of these drinks were imposed, the precise definitions of the terms have changed somewhat over time.
-The two types of spirit are both made from the agave plant, but they are made with different varieties of agave, and they are also produced in different geographic regions.
+The two types of spirit are both made from the agave plant, but they are made with different varieties of agave, the production process differs somewhat, and they are also produced in different geographic regions.

 Tequila's Appellation of Origin

-The production process is strictly regulated and by law: tequila can only be labeled and sold by that name if blue agave constitutes over half of the fermented sugars in the drink.
-Premium tequilas are made with 100% blue agave, and labeled as such, but tequila may include up to 49% cane or brown sugar, in which case it is labeled "mixto," or mixed.
+The production process for tequila is strictly regulated.
+By law: tequila can only be labeled and sold by that name if blue agave constitutes over half of the fermented sugars in the drink.
+Premium tequilas are made with 100% blue agave, and labeled as such, but lower quality tequila may include up to 49% cane alcohol or brown sugar alcohol, in which case it is labeled "mixto," or mixed.
 The regulatory council allows these lower quality tequilas to be exported in barrels and bottled abroad.
 Premium tequilas, on the other hand, must be bottled within Mexico.

 Regulation of Mezcal

 The production of mezcal was regulated more recently.
 It used to be seen as a poor man's drink and was made in all sorts of conditions, with the results of greatly varied quality.
 In 1994, the government applied the law of Appellation of Origin to the production of mezcal, limiting the area where it could be produced to regions in the states of Oaxaca, Guerrero, Durango, San Luis Potosí and Zacatecas.

 Mezcal may be made from a variety of different types of agave.
 Agave Espadin is the most common and is widely cultivated, but other types of agave, including some varieties of wild agave, are also used.
 Mezcal must have at least 80% agave sugars, and it must be bottled in Mexico.